-The living descendants of King Richard III demand his remains are reburied in York after being identified during an archaeological dig at a council car park in Leicester.
+The living relatives of King Richard III demand his remains are reburied in York after being identified during an archaeological dig at a council car park in Leicester.

 The remains are due to be re-interred at Leicester Cathedral next year despite campaigns to bring them to York.

-Nine of Richard III's descendants said they believed the king, the last monarch of the House of York, would have wanted to be buried in the northern city.
+Nine of Richard III's relatives said they believed the king, the last monarch of the House of York, would have wanted to be buried in the northern city.

 They said in a statement: "We, the under-named, do hereby most respectfully demand that the remains of King Richard III, the last Plantagenet King of England and our mutual ancestor, be returned to the city of York for formal, ceremonial reburial.